sriram-2502/Deep_Koopman_AutoEncoder/README.md

 <br>
 Clone the repository
 Note: Repository may be quite large as results/ directory has results that contains the deep learning model and the images and graphs of the results
+Remarks:
+- Knowledge of the local linear eigenvalues can be exploited and impose a soft constraint on the learned basis function.
+- Its easy to see how this framework makes it possible to impose combinations of constraints through the loss function.
+- The tanh activation function is an example of an analytical function which satisfies the necessary gradient constraints at the origin.
+- F
 ```
 git clone https://github.com/sriram-2502/Deep_Koopman_AutoEncoder.git
 ```